cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 If you ask me to describe "what is software engineering in three words?", my response is "more than programming".

 Throughout my time as a software engineer and consultant, I have lead technically several major projects and supported customers for both business and technical needs.
-My team are strutured to work directly and closely with the customers in every projects.
-Minimize the cost of error due to communication gap.
+My team are structured to work directly and closely with the customers in every project.
+This will minimize the cost of error due to communication gap.
 We wear many hats.
 We go beyond our own roles sometimes.

 ### Mid-Career Switch

 Around 2013, I noticed my career growth stagnant even though I still learn every day on the job, but not much.
 So, I started making a change to the situation.
-At this point, I have learn enough the basics of building startup and high-growth business after getting to know entrepreneur27 (e27 now) and TechCrunch.
+At this point, I have learned enough the basics of building startup and high-growth business after getting to know entrepreneur27 (e27 now) and TechCrunch.

 #### First Taste of Deep Learning